 Our operations will require significant additional funding for the foreseeable future.
 Unless and until we are able to generate a sufficient amount of product, royalty or milestone revenue, we expect to finance future cash needs through public and/or private offerings of equity securities, debt financings and/or collaboration and licensing arrangements, and to a much lesser extent through the proceeds from exercise of stock options and interest income earned on the investment of our excess cash balances and short-term investments.
 However, the COVID-19 pandemic continues to rapidly evolve and has already resulted in a significant disruption of global financial markets.
 Our ability to raise additional capital may be adversely impacted by potential worsening of global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the U.S. and worldwide resulting from the pandemic.
-If the disruption persists and deepens, we could experience an inability to access additional capital, which could in the future negatively affect our capacity for certain corporate development transactions or our ability to make important, opportunistic investments.
-In addition, any additional capital we raise by issuing equity securities, our stockholders could at that time experience substantial dilution.
-Our current credit facility with MidCap and any debt financing that we are able to obtain in the future may involve operating covenants that may restrict our business.
+If the disruption persists and deepens, we could experience an inability to make important, opportunistic investments.
+In additional capital we raise by issuing equity securities, our ability to make important, opportunistic investments.
+In addition, any additional capital we raise by issuing equity securities, our ability to make important, opportunistic operating covenants that may restrict our business.
 To the extent that we raise additional funds through collaboration and licensing arrangements, we may be required to relinquish some of our rights to our technologies or product candidates or grant licenses on terms that are not favorable to us.